craigostrin/Godot-Smash-Engine/README.md

 # Godot-Smash-Engine
 Open Source SSB Engine
-This was forked from NyxTheShield's project and updated to the current version of Godot (as of this writing Godot 3.2.4)
+This was forked from ValorZard's fork of NyxTheShield's project.
+ValorZard updated the original 2018 project to Godot 3.2.4 I mostly forked this to try to learn how to code Smash-esque movement in Godot, but maybe I'll take a crack at moving this baby another mile down the road for the next poor soul.

 Things that work:
 Dashing,